 So how do you know if your workforce is finding your organization to be fulfilling and motivating?
 Where does a small business or HR department go to get data on how you can improve the workspace, or why your employee turnover rate is higher than you’d like?
-Send out one of our employee satisfaction surveys, and you’ll get the insight you need to make sure you’re doing everything you can to keep your staff contented and performing at their best.
+Employee feedback, as it’s gathered through employee satisfaction surveys, is the single best way to understand what your workforce needs to perform at its best.

 You can be as general or as specific as you’d like.
 Use one of our employee survey samples as-is, or customize it for you.

 Even you.
 Evaluations go both ways.
 Give your staff the opportunity to evaluate anyone in the organization: management, team members, even C-level executives.
 When you open the door to honest conversation, you’ll help your employees feel valued and heard.
 Ask questions like, “How effective is the training you receive from your supervisor?” or, “How trustworthy is your coworker?”
 It takes a bit of a thick skin to ask for criticism for yourself, but when you receive and act on it, you’ll be in a better position to establish a great relationship with your colleagues.

 Asking employees why they’re leaving will give you a whole different level of insight into your company’s hiring, management, and benefits policies.
 Merely asking why they’re leaving isn’t necessarily enough; ask them questions such as, “How much room for professional growth did you have at this company?” or even, “How easy was it to balance your work life and personal life while working at this company?” to get opinions on a wide variety of subjects.
 The answers you get may surprise you, and you’ll have valuable information you can use to help keep up your employee retention rate.